killfrenzy96/KillFrenzyAvatarText/README.md

 	- The pointer position ranges from 1 to 32.
 	- Pointer position 1 edits letters 1 to 4.
 Pointer postion 2 edits letters 5 to 8.
 Pointer position 3 edits letters 9 to 12.
 It keeps going for 32 pointers.
 	- Setting the pointer position at 255 will clear all the text.
 - There are 4 sync variables, each editing a different letter.
-The values can be set between -1.0 and 1.0, with each (1 / 127) increment representing a different character.
+	- The values can be set between -1.0 and 1.0, with each (1 / 127) increment representing a different character.
+	- The values from 0.0 to 1.0 will represent the characters from 0 to 127.
+	- The values from -1.0 to 0.0 will represent the characters from 129 to 255.

 There are 6 syncronised expression parameters.
 Here's a short overview of what they do:
 - KAT_Visible (Bool): Used to show or hide the text.